Rayyasa/Rayyasa/README.md

-# 💫 About Me:
+# About Me:
-I am a 12th grade student at a vocational high school majoring in software engineering, currently I am studying web and application development.
+I am a 12th grade student at a vocational high school, currently I am studying web and application development.

 ## 🌐 Socials: